 Understanding the Filtered Canadian REITs

 Now comes the hard part.
 The easy filtering is done.
 I could easily remove those with a yield under 5% but I am curious if they grow their yield and what the properties actually are.
-If you have Wal-Mart as a renter, the chances of long-term business is much stronger than having an arbitrary business.
+If you have Wal-Mart as a renter, the chances of long-term business are much stronger than having an arbitrary small business.
 Personally, I have invested in both REI.UN and CUF.UN in the past.
 See my portfolio holdings for details.
 At this point, I think many of those investments have their own strength but the best of the breed has been RioCan for many years according to many analysts.

 H&R Reit is well diversified across Canada with 20% of their assets in the US.
 Their portfolio includes